pureskillgg/glhf/README.md

 The handler will catch all processor errors, wrap them with Boom, and return a basic status code response.
-If the processor throws a Boom error, it's status code will be respected.
+If the processor throws a Boom error, its status code will be respected.

 The `httpJsonHandler` behaves like the `httpHandler` except it will parse the request body as JSON, and if the processor